ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 critic_target = self.discount_rewards(buffer_r, GAMMA, V_s)
 ```

-N-step targets are used in the computation of the Advantage function(baselined_returns):
+N-step returns are used in the computation of the Advantage function
+(baselined_returns):

 ```
 # Advantage function